quantiacs/documentation/en/source/user_guide/functional_quality.md

 Please note that a **submission** needs to have an In-Sample Sharpe ratio **larger than 0.7!**

-* it provides an overview over key statistic each day with an slidable interface:
+* it shows key statistics for each day in a slidable interface:

 ![crypto stats](./pictures/crypto_stats.png)

-* it also helps with evaluation of your algorithm by automatically visualizing different charts; for example equity, and underwater chart:
+* it also visualizes different charts automatically, for example equity and underwater:

 ![equity crypto](./pictures/crypto_equity.png)
 ![underwater crypto](./pictures/crypto_underwater.png)